quakelive-server-standards/quakelive-server-standards/README.md

 ### Community-driven Quake Live server standards

-There are directories regarding the different aspects of a Quake Live server configuration.
+There are directories regarding the different aspects of the community-driven Quake Live server configurations.

 - `configs`: Contains variants of the `server.cfg` which is the place for technical cvars
-- `factories`: Contains factories which are a way to bind cvars to a certain gametype.
+- `factories`: Contains factories which are a way to bind cvars to a certain gametype
 - `mappools`: Contains map pool definitions
 - `minqlx-plugins`: Contains all known minqlx plugins and carefully drafted sets of them for different contexts
 - `workshop`: Contains overviews of workshop items and sets of them for different purposes

 All of these directories contain an `_id` directory in which the original id Software configuration resides.
 In the case of the minqlx plugins this directory is called `_mino` because the plugin extension was not created by id Software but by a guy named mino.

 Furthermore there are two directories `standard` and `evolved`.
-The former one containing the carefully drafted Quake Live server standards and the latter one containing evolved configurations which later on might be integrated into the standard.
+The former one containing the carefully drafted and voted upon Quake Live server standards and the latter one containing evolved configurations which later on might be integrated into the standard.

 In some cases there are also additional directories which are explained in the corresponding README.md of these.